 Private tenants on lower incomes are being hit particularly hard, with many finding themselves priced out of affordable homes or facing unreasonable selection criteria from landlords.

-Housing costs have also been pushed up further for many by an increase in council tax bills, with around two-thirds of councils deciding to raise rates.
+Housing costs have also been pushed up further for many by an increase in council tax bills earlier in the year, with around two-thirds of councils deciding to raise rates.

 In many areas, the increase has been the maximum permitted without consulting residents – 2.99 per cent.